AnaCarolina86/JavaScriptCode/README.md

 # JavaScriptCode
 ## Some code in JavaScript.

-"Starter" is part of a course about JavaScript.
+The Starter folder is a project part of a course about JavaScript.
 It is a simple dice game for 2 players.

+The fibonacci folder has a function that shows us the n first fibonacci numbers.